Plandroid Help Documentation

 Load Zones Table

-You can turn any Switchable zones on of off with the checkbox in the On column.
+You can turn any Switchable zones on or off with the checkbox in the On column.
 Zones which are switched off do not receive any supplied air.

 The supplied air values are colour coded to give immediate feedback on the cooling air levels.
 Full green indicates the requirements are met with at least a 12% buffer margin, pale green means the supply is adequate, yellow means the supply is within 12% of being adequate, and red indicates the air supply is inadequate.

-The program provides two different solution methods: A fully analytical solution which takes into account flow pressure losses which is more accurate but slow, or a simplified solution which does not take pressure losses into account, but which is significantly faster.
+The program provides three different solution methods: A fully analytical solution which takes into account flow pressure losses which is more accurate but slow, a simplified solution which does not take pressure losses into account but which is significantly faster, or a balanced solution which supplies exactly the flow required for each zone, regardless of the unit's actual output.

 If you change your design or change which zones are switched on, you'll need to manually update the table by pressing the Solve button.
 You can copy the table to the clipboard with the Copy Table button if you wish to paste it into another document such as MS Word or Excel, for example.